Overview

 • Exercises and examples

-**These activities are designed to provide additional learning opportunities and are entirely optional.
+These activities are designed to provide additional learning opportunities and are entirely optional.
 Participation in these activities has no bearing on the adjudication.
+Educational content may be updated or adjusted at any time at the organizer's discretion without prior notice.

 Contest Format